rainforestapp/rainforest-cli/README.md

 ## Support

-Email [help@rainforestqa.com](mailto:help@rainforestqa.com) if you're having trouble using this gem or need help to integrate Rainforest in your CI or deployment flow.
+Email [help@rainforestqa.com](mailto:help@rainforestqa.com) if you're having trouble using the CLI or need help with integrating Rainforest in your CI or development workflow.

 ## Contributing

 1. Fork it
-2. Make sure you init the submodules (`git submodule init && git submodule update`)
+2. Initialize the submodules (`git submodule init && git submodule update`)
-3. Create your feature branch (`git checkout -b my-new-feature`)
+3. Create a feature branch (`git checkout -b my-new-feature`)
 4. Commit your changes (`git commit -am 'Add some feature'`)
 5. Push to the branch (`git push origin my-new-feature`)
-6. Create new Pull Request
+6. Create a new Pull Request

 ## Release process